craftercms/docs/source/reference/index.rst

 Managing Secrets
 ----------------

-There are a number of ways to manage secrets in CrafterCMS, please review this :ref:`article<newIa-managing-secrets>` for more information.
+There are a number of ways to manage secrets in CrafterCMS, please review this :ref:`article<managing-secrets>` for more information.

 |